top of page

 Target Audience & User Insights

 The Rec Room is designed for media lovers ages 18–45 who use digital platforms to track what they read, watch, and listen to.
-This audience values ease, personalization, and community, and often feels frustrated by having to switch between multiple apps to track everything they enjoy.
+This audience values ease, personalization, and community, but often feels frustrated by having to switch between multiple apps to manage everything they enjoy.

 • One place to track all media types